fclorenzo/pkreborn-access/README.md

 ### Pokémon PC Menu Controls

 The "Accessible Summary" option is also available when you select a Pokémon in a PC box.
-It provides the same "Display BST" and "Pokemon Details" sub-options.
+It provides the "Display BST" and "Pokemon Details" sub-options.

 ## Installation